ProjectZeroDays/iSH-Auto-Config/README.md

 https://www.icloud.com/shortcuts/b0818b5bf34448f48ef8b1aa995f6217

-For those of you using the iOS Shortcut I built, the iSH.wiki will be cloned into your root folder.
-A menu will ask which settings you want and it will create a snapshot of the original config files and then again after you have finished setting up iSH and have returned to iSH-Auto-Config.sh located in your root folder.
-All files will have been automatically downloaded into iCloud at /iCloud/Shortcuts/ish/iSH-Auto-Config/ and would have been copied to your root folder under iSH-Auto-Config.
-Settings for this app include full or partial installation, snapshots of before and after, and restoration of original config files is need be.
+For those of you using the iOS Shortcut I built, the plan is to eventually finish the shortcut so the repo will be cloned into iSH using working copy and X-Callback-Url with a menu to ask which settings you want and which apps to install etc. I'm just really lazy lol.

 Now let’s get cracking...